qaisjp/comm2-report/chapters/30-impl/8050-typescript.md

 }
 ```

-We want to write more concise code, so we take advantage of TypeScript's support for object destructuring:
+We want to write more concise code, so we take advantage of TypeScript's support for object _destructuring_:

 ```ts
 l({ pkg }) {